thuban87/hindsight-journal/docs/development/Implementation Plan.md

 Full-text search and compound filtering (Explore -> Lens tab):
 - **Search input:** searches `entry.sections` values first (already in memory, covers ~95% of content).
 Full raw file search is an opt-in toggle ("Search full note content") that warns about slower first-use performance.
 - **Full-content search (opt-in):** uses `vault.cachedRead()` with `processWithYielding()` (time-based, 10ms budget per chunk) for smooth UI on all hardware.
-Shows a "Searching..." progress indicator.
-Uses an abort pattern: if the user types a new query while a search is running, the in-progress search is cancelled via a generation counter.
+Shows a "Scanning history..." progress bar.
+Uses an abort pattern: if the user types a new query while a search is running, the in-progress search is cancelled via a generation counter. **Yielded global search:** instead of an arbitrary cap on cold entries, the search traverses all cold entries from newest to oldest using `processWithYielding()` with a 10-second timeout.
+The timeout naturally adapts to device speed. **Multi-term AND logic:** queries containing spaces are split into terms, and entries must contain ALL terms (e.g., "Paris food" matches entries containing both words).
+This significantly increases the Lens feature's discovery utility. **Safety limits (full-content only):** 10-second timeout.
+If the timeout is reached, return partial results with a UI message: "Showing first N matches — refine your query for more results."
+Section-based search (default) has no limits since it operates on in-memory data.
 - **Search term highlighting:** uses the shared `HighlightText.tsx` component (string-split + `<mark>` tags).
 Never uses `dangerouslySetInnerHTML`.
 - **Compound filters** (stackable, AND logic):
   - Date range (from/to date pickers)